Maximum principle for recursive optimal control problem of stochastic delay evolution equations: Introduction

-In the context of infinite dimensional delay systems with conventional utilities, {\O }ksendal, Sulem and Zhang \cite{oksendal2012optimal} obtained the maximum principle for stochastic partial differential equations (SPDEs) with jumps, both pointwise delay and moving average delay in the state being given by an integral with respect to Lebesgue measure.
+In the context of infinite dimensional delay systems with conventional utilities, {\O }ksendal, Sulem and Zhang \cite{oksendal2012optimal} obtained the maximum principle for stochastic partial differential equations (SPDEs) with jumps, both pointwise delay and moving average delay in the state being given by an integral with respect to the Lebesgue measure.
 Meng and Shen~\cite{16ms} established the maximum principle for stochastic evolution equations (SEEs) with pointwise delay in both state and control; Dai, Zhou and Li \cite{DZL21} studied the infinite horizon case under this setting.
 Guatteri, Masiero and Orrieri \cite{guatteri2017stochastic} obtained the maximum principle for a class of SPDEs where the delay is an integral with respect to a finite regular measure and the final cost also contains a state delay term.
-To the best of our knowledge, this is the first work involving the dependence on the past trajectory in the final cost (in both the infinite and the finite dimensional cases).
+To the best of our knowledge, this is the first and only work involving the dependence on the past trajectory in the final cost in the infinite dimensional case.
 To handle this new delay term, they introduced a type of anticipated backward stochastic evolution equations (ABSEEs) with a datum acting on an interval.
-We remark that the diffusion term in their state equation does not depend on state or control, and the BSEE is linear and does not contain $q$ in the generator.
+We remark that in the state equation of \cite{guatteri2017stochastic}, the drift term does not involve the control delay and the diffusion is independent of state and control (consequently, the ABSEE is linear and does not contain $q$ in the generator).
 The ABSEE was studied in \cite{guatteri2017stochastic} by the duality method and weak approximation of measures, assuming that the measures are regular and the datum is continuous.
 Note also that all the above-mentioned control systems do not contain unbounded operators in diffusion terms.
+We also refer to \cite{hu1996maximum,guatteri2021stochastic,MSWZ23} for related results on finite dimensional delay systems.